1. PDCflow Help Center

 Activating a Directive

 If you need to activate an inactive directive, navigate to Configure > Directives and click the Active Only drop-down menu and select the Inactive Only option.
-From this list find and click the Edib button for the appropriate directive.
+From this list, find and click the Edit button for the appropriate directive.
 Change the activation status to ACTIVE.
 When you’re finished, click Save Directive.

 Other Directive Updates